 USDA Service Centers are offices where you can typically meet face-to-face with USDA, Farm Service Agency (FSA) and Natural Resources Conservation Service (NRCS) staff to discuss your vision, goals, and ways USDA can help.
-In most places, both agencies are co-located in the same service center.
-Depending on your needs, you will likely work with both the FSA county offices and NRCS field offices.
-In total, USDA employs FSA and NRCS staff members in 2,300 offices nationwide.
+For your convenience, both agencies are usually located in the same Service Center.
+USDA employs FSA and NRCS staff members in 2,300 offices nationwide to provide dedicated support to our producers.